lf-/blog/content/posts/the-postmodern-build-system.md

   derivations][dyndrv] as a possible alternative to full recursive Nix but they were not code-complete at the time.

+In spite of the valiant efforts of several clever engineers, this approach was ultimately canned in 2024 as it did not have acceptable correctness and reliability properties for the limited gains in performance.
+A few more 30%+ performance improvements were pulled out of the compiler and build graph, but ultimately this was not sustainable, and they selected a different course.

+See the 2025 update under the Bazel section for more on what is being built to permanently resolve the build scalability issues.

 [incr-proto]: https://github.com/hdgarrood/haskell-incremental-nix-example
 [gabriella-post]: https://www.haskellforall.com/2022/12/nixpkgs-support-for-incremental-haskell.html
 [ghc-nix]: https://github.com/matthewbauer/ghc-nix